How to protect your organization’s member data

 The best way to protect your member data is to familiarize yourself with threats.
 It’s worth it for you and your staff to learn more about various types of fraud affecting membership organizations.
 After all, the threat of cybersecurity breaches is not going away.
 So, be sure you have the right team in place and the right software that won’t leak your member data to the dark web.

 At Aptify, we can help.
 We share information, get updates through our Microsoft partnership, and have our own internal cybersecurity experts to help us mitigate risk to our customers.
 According to Tim Ward, general manager at Aptify, “Combating cybercrime is about having a mindset of ongoing security.
 You build a mouse trap that works for a while, and then the mouse gets smarter.
-That’s why Community Brands makes significant investments in and has an ongoing commitment to the people, processes, and tools necessary to protect the data and systems our clients entrust to our stewardship.”
+That’s why Momentive Software makes significant investments in and has an ongoing commitment to the people, processes, and tools necessary to protect the data and systems our clients entrust to our stewardship.”

 TIP: Stay on top of current security threats by building an internal cybersecurity team, joining a cybersecurity association, following government organizations, such as the Cybersecurity & Infrastructure Security Agency, and working with a software vendor that values security.